tkoletsky1973/YieldLoop_VaultOS/docs/Whitepaper_complete.md

 ## 9.9 CapMultiplier (UPDATED — Critical Change)

-CapMultiplier controls the max bonus a user can receive.
+CapMultiplier controls the maximum redemption bonus a user can receive.
+This system ensures reserve protection while still rewarding long-term locks.

 ### 9.9.1 Unlocked Cap (UPDATED / LOCKED)

 Unlocked accounts (no VaultOS lock active) MUST have:

-UnlockedCapMultiplier = 1.0150
+- UnlockedCapMultiplier = **1.0100**

 Meaning:
-- bonus is dynamic from 1.0000 → 1.0150
+- bonus is dynamic from 1.0000 → 1.0100
-- tiers above 1.0150 are ignored for unlocked users
+- tiers above 1.0100 are ignored for unlocked users

-This creates the exact rule you requested:
-✅ unlocked accounts only get bonus if system is doing well
-✅ max boost 1.015
-✅ otherwise 1.000 or 1.0075

----

-### 9.9.2 Locked Caps (VaultOS)
+### 9.9.2 Locked Caps (VaultOS) (UPDATED)

-If VaultOS lock is active and not expired, cap comes from LockEngine:
+If VaultOS lock is active and not expired:

-Cap schedule (unchanged):
-- Unlocked: 1.0150
-- 30d:  1.0250
-- 90d:  1.0275
-- 180d: 1.0300
-- 1y:   1.0350
-- 2y:   1.0400
-- 3y:   1.0450
-- 5y+:  1.0500
+- CapMultiplier MUST be computed from the lock schedule
+- lockMonths MUST be between 3 and 60 inclusive
-- 10y:  1.0500
+- CapMultiplier MUST be between 1.0110 and 1.0500 inclusive

+Lock cap schedule characteristics (Locked):
+- 3 months: 1.0110
+- every month increases slightly
-- 25y:  1.0500
+- 60 months: 1.0500
 Hard max:
 - 1.0500

----

 ### 9.9.3 Lock Expiration Rule (Hard)

 When lock expires:
-- CapMultiplier becomes UnlockedCapMultiplier (1.0150)
+- CapMultiplier becomes UnlockedCapMultiplier (1.0100)
 - lock history remains recorded but does not grant cap benefit

 ---